Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 The California FAIR Plan: How It Works, What It Costs, and What It Doesn't Cover

-The California FAIR Plan — Fair Access to Insurance Requirements — was established in 1968 as the state's guaranteed coverage mechanism of last resort.
-Every insurer licensed to sell property insurance in California is required to participate in the FAIR Plan pool, sharing in both profits and losses proportional to their market share.
-It is not a government agency, and it is not funded by taxpayers.
+The California FAIR Plan was established in 1968 as the state's guaranteed coverage mechanism of last resort.
+Every insurer licensed to sell property insurance in California is required to participate in the FAIR Plan pool.
+It is not a government agency.
+It is not funded by taxpayers.
 It is a private association overseen by the California Department of Insurance.

 Who Qualifies